 At a Glance

-- Tasks: Support the smooth running of a community centre through maintenance and event assistance.
+- Tasks: Support the smooth running of a community centre by managing facilities and assisting with events.

-- Company: Join a well-known charity in York, dedicated to serving the community.
+- Company: Join a well-known charity in York, dedicated to serving the community in a friendly environment.

-- Benefits: Earn £13.61/hr with flexible hours and a friendly team environment.
+- Benefits: Earn £13.61/hr with flexible hours and gain valuable experience in a supportive team.

-- Why this job: Make a positive impact while gaining practical experience in a supportive setting.
+- Why this job: Make a difference in your community while developing practical skills in a welcoming atmosphere.

-- Qualifications: Basic repair skills, IT competence, and good communication are essential.
+- Qualifications: Basic repair skills, IT competence, and an understanding of Health & Safety are essential.

-- Other info: Part-time role with varied shifts, including weekends; perfect for students!
+- Other info: Part-time role with varied shifts, including weekends; perfect for students seeking flexible work.

 Typical days will involve: